 You can learn more about my writing adventures.

 I took the examination for my amateur radio license in 2008, receiving a General license (KE5YGT).
 I build a few radios, and was never able to contact anyone.
 I took an additional test and received my Amateur Extra license (AG5AH) in 2015.
-In June of 2016, I finally joined a radio club and did my first check-in with a regional net.
-I don't know if that qualifies as a QSO, but I have finally transmitted.
+In June of 2016, I finally joined the Greyhound Amateur Radio Club.
+On a whim, I looked into vanity callsigns and found one (W5JSN) with my initials (which also happen to be the consonants in and a reasonable pronunciation of my first name), which is apparently quite the prize and I snatched it up.
+I can be found on the 2 meter repeaters occasionally.

 I wouldn't include this, but I am a certified vo-tech teacher.
 I got my certificate while working at a prison so I could teach there, but I was only there long enough to get the provisional cert.
 I was tired of driving 200 miles a day to a job I had in a distant city, so I got a job as a school teacher, which lasted one year and proved a total fiasco, except for the fact that I now have a professional license.
 It would probably take a lot of torture to get me to teach at a public school again.

-For a long time, I wondered why I had such peculiar interests, but now I understand that I am a rabid isolationist.
+For a long time, I wondered why I had such peculiar interests and ways, but now I understand that I am a rabid isolationist.
 My great desire is to essentially be left alone, which is called "asocial" (as opposed to being anti-social).
-For those of you that are also rabid isolationists, you may find some information on this web site to help you cope.
+For those of you that are also rabid isolationists, you may find some information on this web site to help you cope with a world intolerant of such things.

 For a guy who wants to be left alone, I also have a sometimes confusing need to share what I know.
 It is important to understand that there is no conflict between being asocial and being willing to share things - these are two very different things.
 Now, there may be questions as to the usefulness of such sharing, but I am not here to quibble as I am the maniacal one here!